 EMPLOYMENT TERM: Full Time Employment

-SUMMARY: Provide the expertise, knowledge and skill necessary to implement the daily operation of the Supported Employment program.
+SUMMARY: Provide the expertise, knowledge and skills necessary to maintain the physical structures of the agency and the fleet of vehicles.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Maintain professional standards of the highest quality with regards to health, safety, student supervision and public relations.
+- Maintain professional standards of the highest quality with regards to health, safety and public relations.

-- Effectively maintain lines of communication among students, parents/guardians, management, administration, support coordinators and other support agencies; this includes carrying a cell phone.
+- Effectively maintain lines of communication among students, parents/guardians, management and staff.

-- Perform all other duties not specifically identified, which may be directly or indirectly related to the function of an Employment Specialist, as assigned by the EmployAbilities Program Manager, Programs and Services Officer, and/or the President/CEO.
+- Perform all other duties not specifically identified, which may be directly or indirectly related to the function of this position, as assigned by the Facilities and Fleet Manager, Chief Operating Office and/or President/CEO.